leeyerin2697/Dam-power-prediction/README.md

   <img src="https://github.com/user-attachments/assets/2e80c22a-e65c-45a7-8227-05eb6fe44c35" width="45%" />
 </p>

-This project uses dam operation data from K-water to examine whether the key variables assumed in traditional hydropower theory—discharge (Q) and hydraulic head (H)—are indeed significant drivers of hydropower output in real-world dam operations.
-Traditional hydropower theory is based on the equation P = ρ · g · Q · H · η, which assumes idealized operating conditions.
-By applying machine learning models, this project investigates how strongly hydrological and operational variables influence hydropower discharge in practice, emphasizing interpretability and real-world applicability over pure predictive accuracy.
+This project uses dam operation data from K-water to predict turbine discharge (Q) used for hydropower generation.
+Turbine discharge is a critical variable in hydropower systems, as it directly determines power output according to the fundamental hydropower equation:

+P = ρ · g · Q · H · η

+Because discharge (Q) is a primary driver of power generation, accurately predicting turbine discharge enables indirect estimation of hydropower output and supports more efficient dam operation and energy planning.
+This project applies machine learning models to forecast turbine discharge from hydrological and operational variables, emphasizing practical value for real-world dam management rather than purely theoretical modeling.
 * * *

 ## Project Structure